-The Broad Institute of MIT and Harvard is hosting its second annual Media Boot Camp, Biomedicine in the 21st Century: Where are we headed and how will we get there?
+The Broad Institute of MIT and Harvard has closed applications for its 2020 Media Boot Camp, Biomedicine in the 21st Century: Where are we headed and how will we get there?

-This program will bring health/science journalists together with faculty from the Broad Institute, Massachusetts Institute of Technology, Harvard Medical School, and Harvard’s teaching hospitals for a two-day event exploring how the latest advances in genomics are currently transforming biomedicine in ways that were unimaginable as recently as five years ago.
-Ahead-of-the-curve journalists will engage with ahead-of-the-curve scientists to imagine possible future storylines and build relationships.
+This program will bring science/health journalists together with faculty from the Broad Institute, Massachusetts Institute of Technology, Harvard University, and Harvard’s teaching hospitals for a two-day event exploring how the latest advances in genomics are transforming biomedicine in ways that were unimaginable less than a decade ago.
+Journalists will explore possible future storylines, gain fundamental background knowledge, and build relationships with researchers.
 The program format will include presentations, discussions, and lab tours.

 Boot Camp Topics: